xianlinbox/daily_practise/aws-solution-architect/design-compute-capacity.md

 - Enhanced Networking (ENA, EFA): Improved bandwidth and lower latency for HPC.
 - Burst Performance: temporarily provide higher CPU performance than their baseline.

+## Beanstalk

+a fully managed Platform-as-a-Service (PaaS) that simplifies the deployment, scaling, and management of applications Compare to ECS, Beanstalk is easier to use but may result in higher costs due to resource overprovisioning.

+- support: Node.js, Python, Java, .NET, PHP, Ruby, Go, and Docker

+Process:

+1. Code Deployment: upload code or image, then beanstalk will config all the infra needed, lik EC2, Load balancer
+2. Configuration: config environment variables, instance types, scaling parameters etc through beanstalk management console
+3. Manage environments: sets up the operating system, middleware, and runtime for your application.

+Features:

+- Environment Management: provide staging, and production env, and allow one click to deloy to different env. support blue/green deployment.
+- Auto scaling and integrated with ELB
+- health monitoring
+- Automatic Patching

+## Lightsail

+a simplified platform for deploying and managing virtual private servers (VPS) and applications

+- Pre-configured Instances
+- simplified ec2 with less config and predictable cost
+- less scability, small application

+## Outposts

+A fully managed service that extends AWS infrastructure, services, APIs, and tools to on-premises environments, allowing you to run applications with low latency or data residency requirements seamlessly.

+Components:

+- Outpost Racks: hardware rack with compute and storage resources.
+- Local Gateway: Provides local network connectivity to on-premises infrastructure.
+- AWS Region Connectivity: Requires a connection to an AWS Region for control plane operations, updates, and management.

+# orchestration

+## AWS StepFunction

+a fully managed serverless orchestration service that lets you coordinate and manage distributed applications or workflows using visual workflows.

+Components:

+- State Machine: A JSON-based definition of the workflow.
+- State: Task/Choice/Parallel/Map/Pass,Fail,Wait
+- Input/Output: Passes JSON data between states.

+Type:

+- Standard: for long-run work, running time up to 1 year.
+- Express: for short-live work, running time up to 5 minutes

+The workflow can be synchronous (wait for result) or asynchronous(don't wait for result)

 ## ECS

 a fully managed container orchestration service that enables you to run and scale containerized applications on AWS.ECS